Home » pallet projects » Portable Folding DIY Pallet Bar – great for weddings, tailgating and more!

 Easy Stool for Pallet Bar

-I got busy making a diy bar stool out of weathered 2x4’s and some leftover 2x2’s from my porch swing pergola.
-It’s a really simple build.
-I used my Kreg Multi-Mark tool to get all the bottom braces placed uniformly.
+I made a DIY bar stool out of weathered 2x4s and some leftover 2x2s from my porch swing pergola.
+It’s a straightforward build.
+I used my Kreg Multi-Mark tool to place all the bottom braces uniformly.

 Stain & Protect Bar Top

-In order to give the bar top a fresh new look, I used Minwax Gel Stain .
+I used a Minwax Gel Stain to give the bar top a fresh new look.
 The color was Hickory.

-The bar top is NOT weatherproof, but I did want to make it water resistant because after all, it’s a bar!
-I attempted to use my favorite Minwax polycrylic for durability—BUT because the gel stain had such a shiny surface, the polycrylic just sat on top of the wood stain.
+The bar top is NOT weatherproof, but I wanted to make it water-resistant because it’s a bar!
+I attempted to use my favorite Minwax polyacrylic for durability—BUT because the gel stain had such a shiny surface, the polyacrylic just sat on top of the wood stain.

-Luckily, it’s water based, so I was able to wipe it off with a damp rag.
+Luckily, it’s water-based so that I could wipe it off with a damp rag.

-When all else fails, read directions gail!
+When all else fails, read directions, Gail!
 The gel stain recommends Fast Drying Polyurethane.
-I sanded the top a little with some brown craft paper, wiped it down, then used a cheap chip brush to apply the polyurethane.
+I sanded the top with brown craft paper, wiped it down, and used a cheap chip brush to apply the polyurethane.
 I did two coats following the directions in between coats.

 Are you ready for the reveal?
 Or have you already scrolled down to see the “after”?

-Don’t you want to make your own foldable and portable diy pallet bar?
+Don’t you want to make a foldable and portable DIY pallet bar?
 Everything but the top could stay outside in the weather.

 Folding Pallet Bar